Adjusting to life as a new parent can be incredibly exciting and rewarding. But, at times, it can be very challenging too.

 - setting up your own parent support group using our guide

-If you think your child may be struggling with a developmental issue such as a disability or hearing problems, or a physical health issue such as a food intolerance or sensitivity, speak to your health visitor or a GP to get advice.
+If you're worried your child may have a developmental issue (like a disability or hearing problems) or a physical health issue (such as a food intolerance or sensitivity), talk to your health visitor or GP.
 They can refer your child for an assessment or additional support if needed.

 Useful helplines and websites